 Classics are classic for a reason.
 What could be more traditional or more delicious than crispy-skinned roast chicken?
 But there's always room for improvement and André has added a HelloFresh twist with a fragrant rosemary glaze.
 Paired with fluffy mash and buttery leeks, it's not only classic but classy too!

-Preheat your oven to 180°C. Put a large saucepan of water with a pinch of salt on to boil for the potato and boil your kettle.
+Preheat your oven to 180°C and boil your kettle.
 Chop the potato (no need to peel!) into 2cm chunks.
 Remove the root and dark green top from the leek and cut into 1cm thick rounds.
 Remove the root from the spring onion and thinly slice.
-Dissolve the stock pot in a jug of boiling water (amount specified in ingredient list) - we'll use it later.
+Thinly slice the chives.
+Dissolve the stock in a jug of boiling water (see ingredients for amount) - we'll use it later.
+Put a large saucepan of water with a pinch of salt on to boil for the potato.

-Heat a frying pan on medium heat and add half the butter and the leek.
+Heat a frying pan on medium heat.
+Once hot, add the butter and the leek.
 Season with a good pinch of salt and pepper.
 Cook until softened, 3 mins.
 Stir frequently to make sure it doesn’t burn.
-Add two-thirds of the stock to the leek, stir to combine, then transfer the leek and stock mix to a lined baking tray.
+Add two-thirds of the stock to the leek, stir to combine, then transfer the leek and stock mix to a high sided baking tray.
 Leave to the side.
 Wipe the pan clean with kitchen paper.

 Meanwhile, add the potato to your pan of boiling water.
 Cook the potato for 15-20 mins.
 Tip: The potato is cooked when you can easily slip a knife through.
 Once cooked, drain in a colander, allow to steam dry for a few mins, then pop back in the pan.
-Add the spring onion and the remaining butter.
+Add the spring onion, chives and a good knob of butter (if you have any!).
 Mash and season to taste with salt and black pepper.
 Keep warm with the lid on.

 When the chicken is cooked, remove from your oven and leave to rest for a couple of minutes.
-Warm the rosemary jelly in your frying pan on low heat until it melts, then add the remaining stock.
-Bring to the boil then remove from the heat.
+Warm the apple and sage jelly in your frying pan on low heat until it melts, then add the remaining stock.
+Bring to the boil, bubble for 30 seconds, then remove from the heat.

 Spoon a generous amount of mash onto each plate and serve the buttered leek alongside (leave any excess liquid behind).
-Top with the chicken and spoon over the rosemary glaze.
+Top with the chicken and spoon over the apple and sage jelly glaze.
 Enjoy!